-Of course, the modules servicing various external events, such as selecting a menu or clicking the mouse, all typically have access to a common set of application-specific data in a particular program.
-This application data contains information that relates to what the program is about - for example, blocks of text in an editor or player scoring records in a program aimed at tracking how your baseball team is doing - as well as information about some of the events that have occurred during execution of the program.
+Of course, the modules servicing various external events, such as the selection of a menu or a mouse click, all typically have access to a common set of application-specific data in a particular program.
+This application data contains information that relates to what the program is about - for example, blocks of text recording scoring records for a player in a program aimed at tracking how your baseball team is doing - as well as information about some of the events that have occurred during execution of the program.
 This shared collection of data allows various parts of the program that look independent to communicate and operate in a coordinated and integrated fashion.
 I will go into this in much more detail later in the book.

-Even an elementary Windows program involves several lines of code, and with Windows programs that are generated by the application wizards that come with Visual C++ 2005, "several" turns out to be "many."
-To simplify process of understanding how C++ works, you need a context that is as uncomplicated as possible.
-Fortunately, Visual C++ 2005 comes with an environment that is ready-made for the purpose.
+Even an elementary Windows program involves several lines of code, and with Windows programs generated by the application wizards that come with Visual C++ 2010, "several" turns out to be "many."
+To simplify the process of understanding how C++ works, you need a context that is as uncomplicated as possible.
+Fortunately, Visual C++ 2010 comes with an environment that is ready-made for the purpose.